 A: Yes.
-However, every applying Type A and Type B Household within the same pool will be given the opportunity to buy an affordable unit first.
-A Type C Household will be given the opportunity to buy an affordable unit if there are not enough eligible households from Type A and Type C in their same lottery pool.
+However, every applying Type A, B or C Household within the same pool will be given the opportunity to buy an affordable unit first.
+A Type D Household will be given the opportunity to buy an affordable unit if there are not enough eligible households from Type A, B and C in their same lottery pool.